Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation

-In the current work, we address both of these technical issues by deriving a general method for constructing locally optimal feedback protocols.
-Our approach is based on introduction of time-dependent feedback unitaries composed of two independently varying components, one of which depends linearly on the measurement outcome with a state-dependent coefficient, while the other depends only on the quantum state.
-We term this approach ``quantum state and proportional feedback" (PaQS feedback), to emphasize the increased flexibility offered by these two independent feedback components.
+Our approach to design locally optimal protocols is based on the introduction of time-dependent feedback unitaries composed of two independently varying components, one of which depends linearly on the measurement outcome with a state-dependent coefficient, while the other depends only on the quantum state.
+We term this approach ``Proportional and Quantum State" (PaQS) feedback, to emphasize the increased flexibility offered by these two independent feedback components.
 We also show how this construction can be modified to guarantee Markovianity, meaning that each feedback operation only depends on the immediately proceeding measurement outcome, which greatly simplifies experimental implementation.
-Although the result is applicable to any system in which measurement-based feedback is possible, we demonstrate this formalism by giving a systematic treatment of entanglement generation in three-qubit systems and beyond, emphasizing the crucial role of symmetry in achieving high fidelity.
-We shall consider here generation of both the $N$-qubit GHZ states and the full range of $N$-qubit symmetric Dicke states, from W states to half-filled states, which are maximally spin squeezed.
-In most cases, our protocols are characterized by a high degree of symmetry, and derived using general analytic techniques that allow us study up to 100 qubits.
-These advantages offer remarkably simple experimental implementations of the feedback controller.
+We demonstrate this formalism by first using it to reproduce several well-established measurement-based feedback protocols, and then giving a systematic treatment of entanglement generation in three-qubit systems and beyond, emphasizing the crucial role that symmetry plays in the protocols in order to achieve high fidelities.
+We consider generation of both the $N$-qubit GHZ states and the full range of $N$-qubit symmetric Dicke states, from W states to the half-filled states, which are maximally spin-squeezed.
+Our protocols are characterized by a high degree of symmetry and are derived using general analytic techniques that allow us study up to 100 qubits.
+These advantages also confer remarkably simple experimental implementations of the feedback controller.

-Our protocols rely on the fact that realistic measurements acquire only partial information over a finite time interval.
-This so-called continuous measurement formalism ~\cite{Jacobs2006} may in principle be applied to any system in which the measurement signal is collected with high efficiency, but has proven particularly useful for superconducting qubits~\cite{Vijay2011,Vijay:2012ua,Riste:2013um,Murch:2013ur,Roch:2014ey,Hacohen-Gourgy2016}.
-Feedback consists of applying additional control unitary operations conditional on the outcome of the continuous measurement.
-To maintain compatibility with the desired application of remote entanglement, we restrict the control unitaries to local rotations on each qubit.